-If something seems too good to be true it most likely is; this age old adage is no better exemplified in the horror genre, whether it’s a Monkey’s Paw or a cemetery that supposedly can bring back your dead loved ones you just know there is going to be a catch.
+If something seems too good to be true it most likely is; this age old adage is no better exemplified than in the horror genre, whether it’s a Monkey’s Paw or a cemetery that supposedly can bring back your dead loved ones, you just know there is going to be a catch.
 Today we will look at the 1976 film Burnt Offerings, directed by Dan Curtis and based on the book of the same name by novelist Robert Marasco.
 Both book and movie deal with a typical American family getting a sweet deal on a summer vacation home, needless to say it all ends in tears.